keroserene/snowflake/README.md

 For logging, run `tail -F snowflake.log` in a second terminal.

-You can modify the `torrc` to use your own broker, or remove the options entirely which will default to the old copy paste method (see `torrc-manual`):
+You can modify the `torrc` to use your own broker:

 ```
 ClientTransportPlugin snowflake exec ./client --meek